Excerpt from the official Academic Programs Catalog.

 Students must consult their advisors to learn which specific requirements apply to their degree programs.

 Requirements as represented in Degree Navigator are not available for this program.

-College of Social Science Department of Geography Graduate Study Geography - Master of Science
+College of Social Science Department of Geography, Environment, and Spatial Sciences Graduate Study Geography - Master of Science

 The master's program in geography is designed to enable the student to achieve professional competence in the discipline.
 This program is intended to increase substantive and technical proficiency.

 In addition to meeting the requirements of the university and of the College of Social Science, students must meet the requirements specified below.

 All students seeking the master's degree in geography are expected to have completed courses in physical, human, and regional geography; in quantitative methods; and in geographic information science.
 Applicants who have not completed all of these requirements may be admitted provisionally, and must remedy all course deficiencies before the degree is granted.
 Any course work complete to correct course deficiencies may not be counted towards the requirements for the degree.

 REGULAR STATUS: The requirements for admission to the program include:

 A bachelor's degree from a recognized college or university preferably with an undergraduate major in geography or at least 14 credits in geography and related fields.